HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 		}
 	}

-Please use the file ASE_issue_details_response.txt to know about the different attributes of issue details in ASE which can be used in the request json .E.g if you wish to use Discovery Method in the summary, you could do something like  :
+Please use the file ASE_issue_details_response.txt to know about the different attributes of issue details in ASE which can be used in the request json.
-"summary":    "Security issue: %Issue Type% found by %Discovery Method%",

 Few JSON are self-explanatory, but for the purpose of understanding, refer the following summary:

 __appscanData__: configuration required to connect to IBM Application Security on Cloud or HCL AppScan On Cloud and extract issues
 * appscanProvider: The provider of Appscan product.For Appscan Enterprise it is ASE and for Appscan on Cloud it is ASOC.
-If this parameter is absent, ASOC is considered by default.
 * url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs
 * appid: The id of the application that will be used when querying for issues
 * policyids: (Optional) Specific Policy Ids to be used when pulling the results from AppScan.
 If speciying multiple Policy Ids then provide a comma-separated list.
 By default, only issues that are open and out-of-compliance with the application's registered polices will be pulled.
 This is applicable only for ASoC and not for ASE.